-Therefore, you must stay in touch with your regular clients or patients, even more than a marketing effort directed at attracting new patients.
+Therefore, the wise dentist must stay in touch with your regular clients or patients, even more than a marketing effort directed at attracting new patients.

 The best way, generally, to reach regular clients is through social media or direct mail.
 This clientele already has a relationship with your office and will be receptive to messages from your office, even more so to well designed relevant messages that offer value.

-During this downturn, due to COVID19, you should look not at cutting marketing spend; instead, you should focus it on the digital medium to reach all your regular clients.
+During this downturn, due to COVID19, the wise dentist should look not at cutting marketing spend; instead, they would focus it on the digital medium to reach all their regular clients.

 Another reason to not cut your budget is being contrarian.
 When other people are cutting the marketing budget, if you don’t, that creates greater visibility for your message or in advertising speak, you have a greater share of voice with the same dollar spend.
 The impact of your marketing dollars is greater!